psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Our Correspondent at Huddersfield, under date of the 10th inst. says:—"Several persons have been apprehended on various charges of Luddism, and are now in custody here.
 A number of others have this week abjured their illegal oath and taken the oath of allegiance; they see the calamities they have brought upon themselves and neighbours by the atrocious depredations they have committed, and the delusions they have laboured under; and it is to be hoped they will all follow the laudable example of these their associates, in discharging themselves from that unlawful and ruinous system in which they have unfortunately been engaged, and return to their duty and allegiance before it is too late.
 ```

-With their committal to York Castle, it became clear that Benjamin Walker, and others, had turned King's evidence, with the result that William Thorpe and Thomas Smith were being charged on multiple accounts, for their roles in leading, or at least, assisting in, the attack on Rawfolds Mill, and for their role in the killing of William Horsfall.
+With their committal to York Castle, it became clear that Benjamin Walker, and others, had turned King's evidence, with the result that William Thorpe and Thomas Smith were being charged, on multiple counts, for their roles in leading, or at least, assisting in, the attack on Rawfolds Mill, and for their role in the killing of William Horsfall.
 Several other men had also been identified and charged for their alleged roles in the attacks on Vickerman's and Cartwright's mills.

 ```{admonition} Committed to York Castle, October 1812
 :class: dropdown